-Transition Plan (TP) means the Plan referred to in Operating Requirement 21.1.
+Transition Plan means the plan referred to in Operating Requirement 21.1.

 User means an Individual authorised by a Subscriber to access and use the ELN on behalf of the Subscriber.

 Valid Digital Certificate means a Digital Certificate issued by a Certification Authority that has not been revoked or suspended by the Certification Authority and remains operational.